andy-byers/CalicoDB/doc/design.md

 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.

 ### Tree
-CalicoDB trees are similar to index B-trees in SQLite3.
+CalicoDB trees are similar to slot B-trees in SQLite3.
 Every tree is rooted on some database page, called its root page.
 The root tree is the tree that is rooted on the first database page.
 It is used to store a name-to-root mapping for the other trees, if any exist.